Craig Chalquist, PhD, PhD

 Why do we need wisdom in the streets and outside the hallowed halls?
 So entire misled populations don’t elect dictators.
 So people can be empowered to demand limitations on industries that harm the planet and its creatures, including us.
 So we can get at the underlying factors and motivations for our worst choices and make changes instead of relying on easy explanations that go nowhere. (“Fathom” originally meant “embrace,” then “depth”: getting to the bottom of things.)

-So we can educate wise leaders.
+So we can educate wise leaders instead of malignant narcissists who care only about themselves.
 Unwise leadership is killing us.

 So politics, religion, finance, industry, medicine, agriculture, education, technology, and other contemporary institutions and forms of organized power can serve us and the world instead of reducing us to the distracted parts of a machinery of disheartening soullessness.